codermillat/Music-Recommender-System/README.md

 # Music Recommender System

-A comprehensive music recommendation system using collaborative filtering, content-based, and popularity-based approaches, designed for Google Colab and Kaggle environments.
+A comprehensive music recommendation system using collaborative filtering, content-based, and popularity-based approaches, optimized for Google Colab.

 ## Features